wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/README.md

-## Using Adminer to access theMySQL database
+## Using Adminer to access the MySQL database

 1. Use your browser to connect to [server-ip]:8080
  	- Username: root